cde-ev/cdedb2/doc/source/Design_Testing.rst

   ``USER_DICT["inga"]["id"]`` or ``const.EventLogCodes.event_changed`` instead.
   The ``self.user_in`` function simplifies this for users since it accepts full user objects (``USER_DICT["inga"]``), user ids (``9``) or names (``"inga"``).
+  Beware that for enums, in frontend tests you need to use the `.value` attribute.
 * Do not imitate the existing ``test_log`` tests.
 Those represent an anti-pattern.
 Instead, test the presence of log entries together with their generation.
 For backend tests, copying ``pprint`` output is helpful